 Net Worth (Assets minus Liabilities) is a more robust measure of individual wealth than Income.
 But you can’t tell that for other people.
 That’s right, you don’t need to!
 You need to track your own net worth and whether it’s moving in the right direction year-on-year.

-When evaluating investments, give more weight to the Balance Sheet (track record of everything the company has done up to that point) than just the Income Statement (snapshot of the last few months).
+When evaluating investments, give more weight to the Balance Sheet (track record of everything the company has done up to that point especially the retained earnings it has accumulated over time) than just the Income Statement (snapshot of the last few months).
 Earnings per Share is a short-sighted easily manipulated metric, instead focus on cashflows and return on capital.

 Focus on developing a process that incorporates a verifiable understanding of how something works, i.e. its first principles.
 Identify the metrics that are the truest measure of the outcome.
 Track whether you’re putting in the effort, observe the outcomes as feedback into the process.
 Improve consistently.